Serving Calumet, Fond du Lac, Menominee, Outagamie, Shawano, Waupaca, and Winnebago counties.

-Fox Cities Area MPO – The Appleton TMA includes the cities of Appleton, Neenah, Menasha, and Kaukauna; the villages of Kimberly, Combined Locks, Greenville, Harrison, Little Chute, and Sherwood; the towns of Buchanan, Grand Chute, Kaukauna, Menasha, Neenah, Vandenbroek; and the counties of Calumet, Outagamie, and Winnebago.
+Fox Cities Area MPO – The Appleton MPO includes the cities of Appleton, Neenah, Menasha, and Kaukauna; the villages of Kimberly, Combined Locks, Greenville, Harrison, Little Chute, and Sherwood; the towns of Buchanan, Grand Chute, Kaukauna, Menasha, Neenah, Vandenbroek; and the counties of Calumet, Outagamie, and Winnebago.
+With a population of over 230,000, it is also designated as a Transportation Management Area.

 Oshkosh Area MPO – The Oshkosh Metropolitan Planning Organization (MPO) encompasses the city of Oshkosh, the towns Algoma, Black Wolf, Nekimi, Oshkosh, Vinland and Winnebago County.